Data protection in Austria: overview

 Religious or philosophical beliefs.

-However, processing by manual means is only subject to the DSG if the data is collected in a data file, that is, a structured collection of data organised by certain criteria.
-The provisions for manual processing are less strict than for the processing of data by automatic means.
+However, processing by manual means is only subject to the DSG if the data is collected in a data file that is a structured collection of data organised by certain criteria.
+The provisions for manual processing are less strict.

 The provisions vary depending on the kind of processing performed.
-There are special provisions for data transmission (a sub-classification of processing), and there are two types of data transmission defined in the DSG:
+There are special provisions in respect to data transmission (a sub-classification of processing), and there are two types of data transmission defined in the DSG:

-Überlassung (mandate transmission), transmission of data from a controller to a processor.
+Überlassung (mandate transmission), this is the transmission of data from a controller to a processor.

-Übermittlung (data transfer), transmission from a controller to another recipient who is not a processor (including publication of the data or use for an additional purpose by the same controller).
+Übermittlung (data transfer), this is the transmission from a controller to another recipient who is not a processor.

 If data is processed outside of Austria (but in the EU) on behalf of an Austrian establishment of the controller, the DSG applies.

-If data is processed in Austria on behalf of a controller in an EU member state outside Austria, the provisions of that country apply instead of the DSG, unless the purpose of the processing can be attributed to an Austrian establishment of that controller.
+If data is processed in Austria on behalf of a private controller established in an EU member state outside Austria, the law of that country applies instead of the DSG, unless the purpose of the processing can be attributed to an Austrian establishment of that controller.

 The mere "transportation" of personal data through Austria is not subject to the DSG.